andrew/ultimate-awesome/README.md

 - [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [awesome-inspiration](https://github.com/swapagarwal/awesome-inspiration) - :fire: A curated list of content worth sharing to help you get inspired! :zap:.
 - [flutter-resources](https://github.com/awesome-tips/flutter-resources) - Flutter 开发资源聚集地.
+- [Awesome-LLMs-as-Judges](https://github.com/CSHaitao/Awesome-LLMs-as-Judges) - The official repo for paper, LLMs-as-Judges: A Comprehensive Survey on LLM-based Evaluation Methods.
 - [awesome-Visual-Place-Recognition](https://github.com/gmberton/awesome-Visual-Place-Recognition) - A curated list of awesome Visual Place Recognition papers.
 - [Awesome-Video-LMM-Post-Training](https://github.com/yunlong10/Awesome-Video-LMM-Post-Training) - 🔥🔥🔥 Latest Papers, Codes and Datasets on Video-LMM Post-Training.
 - [awesome](https://github.com/ziyi2/awesome) - 前端相关的博客、笔记、书籍和书签列表。.